Types of stem cell transplants

 - Y90 Radioembolization

-A stem cell transplant (also known as a bone marrow transplant) is a procedure in which defective or cancerous bone marrow is replaced with new, healthy bone marrow cells.
-A stem cell transplant may be used to treat leukemia and lymphoma, cancers that affect the blood and lymphatic system.
-Additionally, transplants are used to treat hereditary blood disorders, such as sickle cell anemia, and autoimmune diseases, such as multiple sclerosis.
-They also can help patients recover from or better tolerate cancer treatment.
+A stem cell transplant (also known as a bone marrow transplant) replaces defective or cancerous bone marrow with new, healthy bone marrow cells.
+This procedure is used to treat certain cancers, including leukemia and lymphoma.
+It can also help patients recover from or better tolerate cancer treatment.

 What is a stem cell?